Improving Robust Decisions with Data: Introduction

 i.e., the likelihood of observing the given sample under this heterogeneous DGP is always strictly higher than under the true one.
-Thus, with maximum likelihood updating, Netflix will asymptotically almost surely rule out the true DGP from their data-revised set.\footnote{While the present paper, to the best of my knowledge, is the first to make such an observation in the context of maximum likelihood updating, it is intrinsically related to the infamous incidental parameter problem in making estimates using maximum likelihood, discovered by \cite{Neyman1948}.
-See \cite{LANCASTER2000391} for a review.
-The same observation continues to hold for likelihood-based updating rules, such as those proposed in \citet{Epstein2007} and \citet{CHENG2022102587}.
-This observation further implies that Bayesian inference is not guaranteed to be consistent in this environment either as it also relies on likelihoods.
-See the Online Appendix for a discussion.} Then, as the worst-case probability of getting an $L$ in the data-revised set increases to $3/5$, the aggressive recommendation becomes Netflix's data-revised decision.
-However, this decision gives Netflix an expected payoff of $0$ under the true DGP, strictly lower than the benchmark $(1/6)$.
-Therefore, by using maximum likelihood updating, Netflix will almost surely be worse off than under their benchmark decision when $(1/3)^{\infty}$ is the true DGP.
+Thus, with maximum likelihood updating, Netflix will asymptotically almost surely rule out the true DGP from their data-revised set.\footnote{While the present paper, to my knowledge, is the first to make such an observation in the context of maximum likelihood updating, it is intrinsically related to the infamous incidental parameter problem in making estimates using maximum likelihood, discovered by \cite{Neyman1948} (see \cite{LANCASTER2000391} for a review), and more broadly, the problem of overfitting.
+The same observation continues to hold for likelihood-based updating rules, such as those proposed in \citet{Epstein2007} and \citet{CHENG2022102587}.} As the worst-case probability of $U$ in the data-revised set increases to $3/5$, the aggressive recommendation becomes Netflix's data-revised decision.
+However, this decision gives Netflix an expected payoff of $0$ under the true DGP, which is strictly lower than the benchmark $(1/6)$.
+Therefore, with maximum likelihood updating, Netflix will almost surely be worse off than under their benchmark decision when the true DGP is $(1/3)^{\infty}$. \end{example}

+The preceding example shows that ruling out the true DGP can lead to objectively worse decisions.
+Theorem \ref{thm: truth_accommodating_refinement_basic} formalizes this observation by showing that accommodating (i.e., containing, with the necessary technical generalizations) the true DGP when revising the initial set is necessary for guaranteeing objective improvements.
+This necessity holds even when restricting attention to \emph{basic} decision problems, those consist of two alternatives, one of which yields a constant payoff.
+Since likelihood-based rules fail this criterion, this paper develops a simple \textbf{empirical distribution method} that accommodates the truth, as illustrated below.
+In the introductory example, this also proves sufficient for objective improvement.